baligaarun/testToDo/README.md

 # Which potential scenarios should be considered in the future?

+*Subject to the answers for the following queries:*

 1. Does the application have any limitation on the total number of ToDo items?
 If so, what is the total threshold?

 2. To complement the total threshold above, is there pagination support?
 If so, what is the page level threshold?

 3. Concurrent user sessions to the application.

+4. How does the application store the data?
+E.g. Browser cache, file system etc.